 What should you look for in a gaming mouse?

-With any mouse, comfort is the most important factor.
-Your mouse can have the highest DPI range available, but if it isn’t comfortable to use, it’s not going to allow you to focus on what you need to do to win.
+With any mouse, comfort is the most important factor – if it isn’t comfortable, it’s not going to allow you to focus on what you need to do to win.

 Don’t be swayed just by aesthetics – a cool looking mouse isn’t going to win your next tournament.